ThousandMonkeysTypewriter/Deployer/README.md

 ---
 ## Main Features

-**Separation of concerns:**  Separation of ML models and runtime objects helps to avoid mixing of the logic
+**Separation of concerns:**  Separation of ML models and runtime objects helps to avoid mixing of functions

 **Asynchronous development**: Modification of the model (including switching ML frameworks) or the object does not affect one another